JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.3/Notes.md

 ### Flip Flops

-A clocked D latch (D type flip flop) controls a single bit.
+A clocked D latch (D type flip flop) controls the state of a single bit.
 They make up memory, such as registers and RAM.

 <img width="200" alt="3" src="https://user-images.githubusercontent.com/72783315/222006322-a60c231e-3fbb-4401-8ee5-e4571c514f71.png">